Topological insulators and geometry of vector bundles: Topology of vector bundles

-Consider the tangent bundle to the torus as a complex line bundle (Fig.~\ref{Fig:CTopoBun}).
+Consider the tangent bundle of the torus as a complex line bundle (Fig.~\ref{Fig:CTopoBun}).
 Since there is a smooth non-vanishing field of tangent vectors that goes along one of generating circles, the bundle is trivial.
-The tangent bundle to the sphere $TS^2$ has different nature.
+The tangent bundle of the sphere $TS^2$ has different nature.
 Its section $\vec 1 = \vec e_\theta$ has two singularities at the poles.
-One can try to construct a smooth section $\vec 1_N$ by transporting some vector from the north pole along the meridians.
-The resulting section will be smooth at the north pole, but there will be a singularity at the south pole, which winds twice around it, as shown in Fig.~\ref{Fig:CTopoBun}.
+One can try to construct a smooth section $\vec 1_N$ by transporting some vector from the north pole along the meridians (see Exercise \ref{Ex:1N}).
+The resulting section is smooth at the north pole, but there is a singularity at the south pole, which winds twice around it, as shown in Fig.~\ref{Fig:CTopoBun}.
 We will see that any section of $TS^2$ must have singularities, and the bundle is topologically non-trivial.
+This implies that $TS^2$ cannot be identified with the product space $S^2\times \C$.
+It follows that a section $\vec v$ of $TS^2$ cannot be described by a single complex function $v: S^2 \to \C$.

 Thus, the global twisting of the bundle space leads to the appearance of singularities in its sections.
-In all our examples, both real and complex, the singularities were zero-dimensional, or point-like.
-Generically, this happens when the dimensionality of the base space coincides with that of the fiber (as a real space).
-We wish to use these point-like singularities to characterize the non-trivial topology of a vector bundle.
-Note that the base space must also be closed, since otherwise the singularities can be pushed away through the boundary, and the bundle is always trivial.
-We are interested in topology of complex line bundles, so the base spaces will be closed two-dimensional surfaces.
+We wish to use these point-like singularities to characterize the non-trivial topology of complex line bundles.
+In this context, it is promising to consider bundles over two-dimensional closed surfaces, for the following reasons.
+First, a section of a bundle can have stable point-like singularities when the dimensionality of the base space coincides with that of the fiber (as a real vector space); we will discuss this principle in more detail in Sec.~\ref{Sec:Dimension}.
+For the real line bundles this gives $d=1$ (hence the choice of the circle $S^1$ as a base space in the examples above), and for the complex line bundles $d=2$.
+Second, the base space must be closed, since otherwise the singularities can be pushed away through the boundary, and the bundle is always trivial.